mborisyak/symgen/README.md

 ### Tracing

-A naive approach at generating expressions would quickly result in pathological cases:
+A naive approach at generating expressions often results in pathological cases:
 NaNs, infinities or simply very small or very large numbers.
-One could filter badly behaved expressions post factum, however, the chances to produce a such an expression sharply raise with the increase in complexity.
+One could filter badly behaved expressions post factum, however, the chances of producing a such an expression sharply raise with the increase in complexity.

 Moreover, it's quite difficult to construct a set of rules that produce complex and, at the same time, stable expressions.